 Tony Orlando And Dawn occasionally reunited for television and benefit performances.
 In 2009 Joyce Vincent Wilson joined Scherrie Payne and Lynda Laurence in Former Ladies of The Supremes to tour and perform all over the world.
 Tony, who had hosted the New York City portions of the MDA Labor Day Telethon since the 1980s, resigned in 2011 in response to Jerry Lewis' firing from the Muscular Dystrophy Association.

 Tony Orlando continued to live in Branson, Missouri and had a busy touring schedule across the United States in 2013, 2014, 2015 and 2016.
 He was in the news in January, 2017 when he was one of the few acts who agreed to perform at President Donald Trump's inauguration.
+During the rest of the year and into 2018 he maintained a busy schedule.

 Thanks to Elaine Orlando and Dawn Farrell for their help with the accuracy of this bio.